 In the tasting room, Susan and our friends Margaret and James discuss the wine with the tasting host.

 Time your visit to one of their festivals or special events and it will make for a lovely afternoon.
 They offer picnic supplies/food so you can enjoy a picnic with their wine and some light food on their patio or on the grass overlooking the vineyards.

 is a winery that is after the hospitality business but has not forgotten that they must also offer quality wines.

 Frogtown Cellars Winery main building

-On our first visit there 5 or 6 years ago, it seemed that the winemaker had gone a bit
+On our first visit there in the mid 2000s, it seemed that the winemaker had gone a bit

 overboard in avoiding creating the all too typical sweet southern wines; the wines